pppreap/hellopaula/README.md

 ### Assets

-These images demonstrate the design of the portolio:
+çthe design of the portolio:

 ![Intro Top Part of Portfolio](./images/port1.png)